Best Coffee Grinder For French Press Reviews And Buying Guide [UPDATED 2022]

 Regarding the size of the burr, it is common practice to choose larger sizes.
 A larger burr set grinds quicker.
 Grinding coffee beans quickly speeds up the delivery of caffeine to the bloodstream and reduces the amount of heat produced by the heat generation process.
 You risk removing certain taste molecules in the coffee beans if you grind spectrum after heating them.
 Regardless of the size of the burrs you use, the brew time for a single cup of coffee brewed in a French press won’t take very long.

 What about the shape?
 Conical burr grinders are well-known for their ability to produce a greater quantity of particles.
 Fines are the dust you may discover at the bottom of your cup after using a French press.
 This is because the metal filter in the French press does not collect the fines.
 Some coffee lovers like fines because they add body to their coffee, and users of coffee made using a French press, especially like their coffee to have a substantial amount of body.
+You can also check out this article about Coffee Filter Substitutes that you can use.

 On the other hand, flat burr grinders have a reputation for being very consistent.
 There are fewer penalties, and the grounds are more consistently maintained.
 Some coffee consumers prefer this method since it results in a cleaner cup.
 It all comes down to individual preference, so we have provided you with some excellent alternatives for coffee bean grinders that use either flat or conical burrs.